ghousetazeem/Masters-Abroad-Guide/README.md

 | [All about GRE(video)](https://youtu.be/_Ob8-1WBXzM)     | [All about IELTS(video)](https://youtu.be/bU-0wIErEwg)                                      |
 | [Prepeartion Strategy(video)](https://youtu.be/9JWaFOQ5azU)      | [Preperation Strategy(video)](https://youtu.be/QS4LK13AV-c)                                      |

-<h3>Note: The repository folders have a collection of books for GRE and IELTS, which will be sufficient to prepare for your exams. 👆 </h3>
+<h3>Note: The repository folders have a collection of books for GRE and IELTS, which will be sufficient to prepare for your exams 👆.
+The best for GRE is GRE Official Guide and the best book for IELTS is Official Cambridge Guide.
+But you can figure out which one you like the most </h3>

 <h1>📋 LORS and SOP</h1>